Skip to main content

 Only reporting the attorney’s share or net amount instead of the full gross amount paid is a common mistake when reporting attorney’s payments to the IRS.

->The IRS requires that Box 10 of Form 1099-MISC show the total gross proceeds or full payment amount paid to attorneys, even if the attorney passes some money to their client.
+The IRS requires that Box 10 of Form 1099-MISC show the total gross proceeds or full payment amount paid to attorneys, even if the attorney has to pass some of money to their client.
+Always double-check settlement statements and payment records to ensure you report the total amount paid, not just the attorney’s fee.

 2. Skipping Box 10 due to corporate status